 As we enter yet another hurricane season in the Caribbean, it is time once again to address the critical need to mitigate the risk of destruction of critical ICT systems.

 We have all seen the impact of natural disasters on Caribbean small island states.
-Recent major hurricanes Dorian, Irma, Jose and Maria severely impacted many of the Caribbean island states.
-The impact on the economies of small island development states (SIDS) is proportionately much greater than those of larger developed economies.
+Hurricanes like Dorian, Irma, Jose and Maria all had severe and widespread impacts on many of the Caribbean countries with the impact on the regional economies disproportionately greater than those of larger, more developed economies.
 The ability to recover and rebuild infrastructure also takes considerable time and resources which are not necessarily available to these countries.

-Due to the impact of hurricane Maria in 2017, Dominica had significant damages and losses amounting to 226% of the country’s 2016 GDP.
+The impact of Hurricane Maria in 2017 resulted in significant damages and losses in Dominica amounting to 226% of the country’s 2016 GDP.
 The disproportionate impact natural disasters can have on small Caribbean island states both in terms of loss of physical infrastructure and the financial impact of replacing this infrastructure demonstrates why states must act smarter and develop highly resilient infrastructure environments.
-A systematic approach to managing, optimizing and prioritizing infrastructure investments is key to ensuring sustainability and viability.
+A systematic approach to managing, optimising and prioritizing infrastructure investments is key to ensuring sustainability and viability.

 Hurricane Dorian, September 2019

-While the steps outlined above are ones that can be put in place in the short-term having a fully formed and properly managed cloud computing strategy at both national and regional levels can significantly improve the physical resilience of ICT systems.
-This will alleviate the considerable fiscal risk of system destruction due to natural disaster and/or due to cyber-crime activity.
+While the steps outlined above are ones that can be put in place in the short term having a fully formed and properly managed cloud computing strategy at both national and regional levels can significantly improve the physical resilience of ICT systems.
+This will alleviate the considerable financial risk of system destruction due to natural disasters and/or cyber-crime activity.